mechmotum/mechmotum.github.io/content/pages/guide.rst

    and theses and provide outreach to the public about our work.
 It is helpful to do these on a schedule (quarterly, semi-annually, etc.) so that the get done.
-If your project is of a proprietary nature, you'll need to select aspects of the project or work that can be shared.
+If your project is of a proprietary nature, you'll need to select aspects of the project or work that can be shared or embargo the blog post to a later date.
 Discuss these things with your supervisor.

 .. _matrix: https://matrix.org/
 .. _clients: https://matrix.org/docs/projects/try-matrix-now/